attrib/foxhole-map-annotate/README.md

 * auto expiring icons (by [CHI] Arctifire)
 * Clan feature?
 A way to allow others to edit your features? maybe allow full access of same server to allow editing of same server?
 * public activity log
-* add current VP count to navbar
+* add current VP count to navbar / victory townhalls?

 ## DevTodos